ehjjjj/h8/README.md

 For example if LCS='a', LCE='b', UCS='C',UCE='D', DS='0', DE='1', and length=2.
 Then the outputs (separated by comma) of this function:<br/>
 `a, b, C, D, _, aa, ab, aC, aD, a_, a0, a1, ba, bb, bC, bD, b_, b0,b1, ...., _a,_b,_C,_D,__,_0,_1`
+<br/><br/>

+`setVariablesDouble` - This function will set the DS and DE boundaries for createDouble() function.
+`setVariablesVID` - This function will set LCS, LCE, UCS, UCE, DS, and DE boundaries for createVID() function.